Mizo National Front: Peace settlement

 This chapter of insurgency finally came to a close with the signing of the Mizoram Accord on 30 June 1986 between the underground government of the Mizo National Front and the Government of India.
 Under the terms of the peace accord, Mizoram was granted statehood in February 1987.

 Political party

-After the 1987 Mizoram Legislative Assembly election, Laldenga became Chief Minister, but soon lost power due to defections in the party.
 In the resulting election, the Congress won, and the MNF would be in opposition until 1998.
 In 1990, Laldenga died, and was replaced by his former secretary and Finance Minister, Zoramthanga.
 In 1998 and 2003 MNF won the state assembly elections, and Zoramthanga was chief minister for 10 years.
 In the 2003 elections MNF won 21 out of 40 seats in the state assembly, and got 132 505 votes (31.66%).
 The party was routed by the Congress in the 2008 state election, winning just 3 seats.
 It contested the 2013 state elections in alliance with the Mizoram People's Conference, and won 5 seats to the Congress's 34.
 In the 2018 state assembly elections, the MNF won 26 seats and returned to government.
+The party lost power to the Zoram People's Movement during the 2023 state assembly elections.